-Prior to joining The Future Leaders Trust, Sue was Headteacher at Monks’ Dyke Technology College for eight years.
-Under her leadership the College’s GCSE results went from 15% A-C to 56%.
-Sue also has an honorary doctorate from the University of Wolverhampton in recognition of her work in school improvement.
+Sue has worked in education for over thirty years, she was headteacher at Monks’ Dyke Technology College for eight years and under her leadership the college’s results went from 15% A*- C to 56%.
+She has an honorary doctorate from the University of Wolverhampton in recognition of her work in school improvement.

 Brett Wigdortz wrote the original business plan for Teach First while working as a management consultant at McKinsey & Company.
 He has been CEO since July 2002.